 Let’s first discuss some of the most critical factors you should consider when pricing your online training program:

-2. Communication.
+The more questions you ask your clients to understand their situation and provide a better training experience, the more you can charge them. - Communication.
 How often do you communicate with your clients?
 Weekly, bi-weekly, once a month?
 Or perhaps you’re available every day to answer questions and help them overcome roadblocks?

-3. Guidance.
+- Guidance.
 How many things are you helping your clients with?
 Do you only provide a training program or also create meal plans and help them improve their habits?

 Experimenting with tier pricing to see which of your packages sells best might be beneficial.
 For example, your basic package would cost the least and include a strength training program and some basic nutritional guidance.

-4. Time commitment.
+Your two more expensive packages can include bi-weekly calls, MyFitnessPal data analysis, technique review (examining their form on video), healthy recipe suggestions, and meal plans. - Time commitment.
 Similarly to the previous point, how much time you have to invest in a client will directly impact the cost of your package.
 For example, if one client is low maintenance and does great with a single check-in every one to two weeks, you could charge less.

-5. Expertise and reputation.
+In contrast, clients who demand your attention every day or two, ask countless questions, and require in-depth guidance and explanation would have to pay extra. - Expertise and reputation.
 How well-known are you in the industry?
 Do you have any flashy credentials or degrees related to exercise science?
 Are you an experienced personal trainer with a proven track record, now looking to transition online?

-While credentials or a degree from a respected university doesn’t mean someone is a good coach or can guide clients to their goals, it helps establish credibility and pique potential clients’ interest.
+While credentials or a degree from a respected university don’t mean someone is a good coach or can guide clients to their goals, they can help establish credibility and pique potential clients’ interest. - Competition.
+Working online provides a unique opportunity to coach people worldwide, which can be particularly valuable for trainers living in rural areas.

 That said, you must still consider what your competition is doing and how much their packages cost.
 If the average online personal training program costs $100 and you want to charge $200, you must justify it.
 What additional benefits would clients get if they worked with you, and how are you a better coach than your direct competition?